 Cheap things to do: Grab a mountain bike and hit the trails; find your way to Stone Mountain Park; visit the childhood home of Dr. Martin Luther King, Jr., and the National Park that bears his name; explore Centennial Olympic Park and attend an event there; see some art; make some puppets; and generally just have some fun with a discounted CityPASS to guide you!

 Are you ready for cheese-steaks, Liberty Bells, and some pretty great American history?
 If so, you’ll be glad to know that Philly is one of the best and cheapest American cities to visit — and offers something to view, see, and do for every budget!
 You can even use a CityPASS to save 40% on all kinds of otherwise costly attractions.

-Cheap things to do: Grab a free ticket at the Philadelphia Visitor’s Center for a tour to Independence Hall; eat, drink, and do some merry-making at the Reading Terminal Market; get a cheese-steak at Geno’s and one at Pat’s and vote on which has the better sammy; or, go to the Constitution Center and participate in a civil debate!
+Cheap things to do: Grab a free ticket at the Philadelphia Visitor’s Center for a tour to Independence Hall; eat, drink, and do some merry-making at the Reading Terminal Market; get a cheese-steak at Geno’s and one at Pat’s King of Steaks and vote on which has the better sammy; or, go to the Constitution Center and participate in a civil debate!